grantjenks/python-sortedcontainers/docs/index.rst

 that allow your open-source software to be used freely in proprietary, closed-source software.

-SortedContainers is released under terms of `Apache2 License`_.
+SortedContainers is released under terms of the `Apache2 License`_.

 .. _`GPL Licensed`: http://www.opensource.org/licenses/gpl-license.php
 .. _`Apache2 License`: http://opensource.org/licenses/Apache-2.0